+Gross

+Occupancy

+Cost Ratios

-Gross Occupancy Cost Ratios While most listed entities are reporting negative re-leasing spreads across their portfolios, more positive signs are observed in key CBD locations, such as Melbourne and Sydney, and in areas experiencing strong population growth.
-However, the continued expansion and increased competition from international retailers, the risk of a slowing housing market, low wages growth and tighter lending conditions continue to represent headwinds for future sales growth.
+Most listed entities are reporting negative re-leasing spreads across their retail portfolios, although stronger performances can be observed in key CBD locations such as Melbourne and Sydney or for some centres stabilising post redevelopment.
+However, the expansion and increased competition from international retailers, a weaker housing market, low wages growth and tighter lending conditions represent major challenges for future sales growth, which is expected to remain subdued.